RikidWai/HKUSearchU/README.md

 # Mobile-App
- A Reactive Native App for Comp3330
+ A React Native App for Comp3330

  ## Introduction
- An App that allows HKUers to search and report news and lost items
+ An App that allows HKUers to search and report news and lost items.
+Users can report or search for items based on locations in the university using a map.
  ## Video

 https://user-images.githubusercontent.com/89850471/166493959-aa14fce2-0ba2-4286-8340-1aac76413615.mp4